-- 11.4.1 There are two types of Affiliated Organisations.
-In Type 1 Affiliated Organisations the Association is the registered Trade Union for all of the Affiliated Organisation's members and members of these associations are consequential automatically members of the Association and will be recorded as such in the Association's annual return to the Certification Officer.
-Type 2 Affiliated Organisations are organisations of specific types of schools or colleges that recommend membership of the Association to those in the leadership teams of their institutions. - 11.4.2 Each Affiliated Organisation will nominate one voting representative who is a Full Member of the Association to Council. - 11.4.3 he General Secretary (or equivalent postholder) of each Affiliated Organisation has a non-voting seat on Council. - 11.4.4 In order for an organisation to be affiliated to the Association an application must be made to the Association's Council and approved by that body. - 11.5 ASCL Cymru and ASCL NI - 11.5.1 ASCL Cymru and ASCL NI are integral parts of ASCL UK but have their own council structures.
-In the case of conflict between those council structures with the Rules (or any provision which is silent) the terms of these Rules shall prevail.
-The relationship between ASCL UK and ASCL Cymru is given in Bye-law 5 and with ASCL NI in Bye-law 6.
-The ASCL Cymru President and Vice President and the ASCL NI President are their organisation's representatives on ASCL's Council. - 11.5.2 The Director of the ASCL Cymru and the Regional Officer for ASCL NI attend Council as staff. - 11.6 Regional and Special Category Representative Members shall take up their position on Council on the 1st day of September following their election and shall conclude their period of service on 31 August of the summer term following the expiry of the number of years for which they were elected. - 11.7 Other Persons Eligible to Attend Council - 11.7.1 The General Secretary. - 11.7.2 Other persons as Council may require to provide Council with factual information or with technical or professional advice. - 11.8 Cessation of membership of the Council - 11.8.1 An Officer or other member of the Council shall have power to resign. - 11.8.2 A Member of the Council mayl cease to be a member thereof if they have not attended any Council meeting for a period of 12 months and shall cease to be eligible if they no longer fulfill Full Membership criteria of the Association.
-If such a member is an Officer he or she shall also automatically relinquish the office held. - 11.8.3 The Association may, by Council resolution, remove any Officer or member of Council before the expiration of their period of service or term of representation.
+- 11.5 Affiliated Organisations - 11.5.1 There are two types of Affiliated Organisations. - In Type 1 Affiliated Organisations the Association is the registered Trade Union for all of the Affiliated Organisation's members and members of these organisations are consequential automatically members of the Association and will be recorded as such in the Association's annual return to the Certification Officer. - Type 2 Affiliated Organisations are organisations that recommend membership of the Association to those who are eligible to join. - 11.5.2 Each Affiliated Organisation will nominate one representative who is a Full Member of the Association to Council. - 11.5.3 The General Secretary (or equivalent postholder) of each Affiliated Organisation has a non-voting seat on Council. - 11.5.4 In order for an organisation to be affiliated to the Association an application must be made to the Association's Council and approved by that body. - 11.6 Co-options to Council - 11.6.1 Executive shall appoint a Selection Committee with Terms of Reference that it shall from time to time prescribe. - 11.6.2 Selection Committee may co-opt a maximum of six additional members to add to the skills and expertise of Council.
+The term of office for co-opted members shall expire on the first 31 August after the second anniversary of the Selection Committee meeting that determined their co-option.
+Co-opted members shall cease to be members of Council upon the expiry of term of office, or upon their resignation from Council, or upon their ceasing to be a Full Member of the Association, whichever is the soonest. - 11.7 Other Persons Eligible to Attend Council in a non-voting capacity - 11.7.1 The General Secretary. - 11.7.2 All members of the Association's Leadership Group - 11.7.3 The Director of the ASCL Cymru and the Regional Officer for ASCL Northern Ireland - 11.7.4 Other persons as Council may require to provide Council with factual information or with technical or professional advice. - 11.8 Cessation of membership of Council - 11.8.1 An Officer or other member of Council shall have power to resign. - 11.8.2 A Member of the Council may cease to be a member thereof if they have not attended any Council meeting for a period of 12 months and shall cease to be eligible if they no longer fulfil Full Membership criteria of the Association.
+If such a member is an Officer he or she shall also automatically relinquish the office held.